 Students who have been suspended may submit an Academic Suspension Appeal to the Designated Academic Suspension Official to request reinstatement.
 An appeal for reinstatement may be granted if the action is warranted due to extenuating circumstances beyond the control of the student.
 Students who have been granted reinstatement will be placed on academic probation status until their cumulative GPA is 2.0 or higher.
-Students are encouraged to meet with an academic advisor to obtain an Academic Suspension Appeal form, support and guidance to complete the process.
-Refer to the academic suspension letter or contact the College for the due date to submit your appeal.
+Refer to the academic suspension letter regarding information for submitting your appeal.

-Students placed on academic suspension will be notified via postal mail of their standing.
+Students placed on academic suspension will be notified via student email of their standing.
 It is the responsibility of the student to ensure the institution has updated contact information on file.